 Please note: If you have a text message plan, these messages will be included in that plan; otherwise, standard text message charges apply.
 Once this is confirmed, you will be able to receive informational or priority messages from The Victor School.
-If you have any questions, please contact Sharon at sfors@jrischools.org
+If you have any questions, please contact Marisa at mdimeo@jrischools.org.